py5coding/py5book/reference/py5tools_sketch_portal.rst

 If your Sketch has a ``post_draw()`` method, use the ``hook_post_draw`` parameter to make this function run after ``post_draw()`` instead of ``draw()``.
 This is important when using Processing libraries that support ``post_draw()`` such as Camera3D or ColorBlindness.

-To stop a Sketch portal, wait for the time limit to expire, call :doc:`sketch_exit_sketch`, or press the "exit_sketch()" button below the portal.
+To stop a Sketch Portal, wait for the time limit to expire, call :doc:`sketch_exit_sketch`, or press the "exit_sketch()" button below the portal.
 If you delete the cell with the ``Py5SketchPortal`` object, the portal will no longer be visible but the Sketch will still be streaming frames to the notebook client, wasting resources.
 A Sketch can only have one open portal, so opening a new portal with different options will replace an existing portal.

 Syntax
 ------